iterative/dvc.org/content/docs/command-reference/data/status.md

 - _Untracked files_ shows the files that are not being tracked by DVC and Git.
   This is disabled by default, unless [`--untracked-files`](#--untracked-files) is specified.
-- _DVC Unchanged files_ shows the files that are not changed.
+- _DVC unchanged files_ shows the files that are not changed.
 This is not shown by default, unless [`--unchanged`](#--unchanged) is specified.

 By default, `dvc data status` does not show individual changes inside the